SalsaBoy990/trongate-clean-ui-module/README.md

 - Create JS bundle in watch mode: `make esbuild-watch`

-## About Clean
+## About Clean.UI

-Clean is a minimalistic a CSS+JS library that is compatible with Trongate CSS, and uses the very minimal Alpine.js library.
+Clean.UI is a minimalistic a CSS+JS library that is compatible with Trongate CSS, and uses the very minimal Alpine.js library.

 ## Credits

-Clean.CSS is made by making use of **W3.CSS** and **Solbit**.
+Clean.UI is made by making use of **W3.CSS** and **Solbit**.

 [W3.CSS](https://www.w3schools.com/w3css/) is a free CSS library, an alternative to Bootstrap.
 Does not have a licence.